Anirudh-Ravi123/pes_asic_class/README.md

 **WAVEFORM**
 ![image](https://github.com/Anirudh-Ravi123/pes_asic_class/assets/142154804/5f5d4e28-2f8f-460d-a550-9a3511da5e81)

-From the RTL and GLS synthesis both the wavforms are matching.
+From the RTL and GLS  both the wavforms are matching.